+During these seemingly intractable crises, Governor Paterson exercised his authority pursuant to POL § 43 to appoint a Lieutenant Governor.
 Governor Paterson's action facilitated immediate resolution of the stalemate in the Senate, brought clarity to the line of succession, and provided the Governor with a strong partner to help guide the State through these difficult times.
-As explained below, Governor Paterson's action was fully within the powers conferred upon him by the New York State Constitution and the POL and Respondents therefore cannot prevail on their challenge to the Governor's appointment.
+As explained below, Governor Paterson's action was fully within the powers conferred upon him by the New York State Constitution and the POL, and Respondent therefore cannot prevail on his challenge to the Governor's appointment.
 Additionally, the appointment allows the orderly and effective administration of the Executive and Legislative Branches, and provides essential clarity regarding the line of succession in the Executive Branch.
-This Court should, therefore, reverse Supreme Court's decision of and vacate the preliminary injunction.
+This Court should therefore reverse the Appellate Division's decision and vacate the preliminary injunction.